 I also called Edgar Everhart who lives near Denver, Colorado.
 He is a good friend of mine and a comet hunter, having discovered two comets in the 1960s.
 I asked if he could observe the comet for confirmation of some sort, and he happily agreed.

 The next morning two members of the San Jose Astronomical Association, Gerry Rattley and John Rhodes, met me up at the observing site and saw the comet also.
 It was still moving south and at a magnitude of about 10.7.

 Shortly after getting home from observing the comet on Thursday, September 14, I received a phone call from Dr. Brian Marsden, the Director of the Smithsonian Observatory.
 “The comet has been confirmed”, he said.
 “It is now known as Comet Machholz, 1978L.”
 Now that was exciting!

 What happened during the next few days was quite an ordeal, of sorts, yet the type of experience which I wish everyone could go through.
 Penny Pinschmidt and Ed Schell, both also from the San Jose Astronomical Association, did a very good job of handling the publicity.

 All-day at work I was receiving telephone interviews, and when I got home the pace picked up.
-About 8:00 p.m.
+At about 8:00 p.m.
 I received a call from a T.V. station.
 They wanted to do a live broadcast for the 11:00 p.m.
 News and the camera van was already on the way out.
 At 9:30 p.m. they arrived at my house.
 We went up to the mountain and did a minute or two of the live interview over one of San Francisco’s largest T.V. stations.
 They also did some taping for playback the next night.
 Additionally, another T.V. station interviewed me the next night and taped for 11:00 p.m.
 News on their station.